 Blog posts also allow for a discussion between you and your readers by asking questions and then interacting with your readers in the comments.

-- What is your ideal customer waking up in the morning and thinking?
+- List what your ideal customer waking up in the morning and thinking?

 (How do I… Where can I find… What’s the best way to…)